-Pedestrian plans are the first step to making communities more walkable.
-These detailed plans engage community members in identifying priorities for creating a safe and attractive walking and biking environment for people of all ages and abilities.
-A pedestrian plan adopted by local government will serve as official documentation of your community’s need and readiness for improvements to pedestrian facilities.
+Pedestrian and Bicycling Plans are the first step to making communities more walkable and bikeable.
+These detailed plans engage community members and identifying priorities for creating a safe and attractive walking and biking environment for people of all ages and abilities.
+These plans, as created and adopted by local governments, will serve as official documentation of your community’s need and readiness for improvements to active travel/recreational facilities.
 Having these plans developed to a certain level of readiness provides opportunities to apply for funding to design and/or complete these projects.
-For more information, please visit the Kentucky Transportation Cabinet webpage.
+For more information, please visit the https://transportation.ky.gov/BikeWalk/Pages/Home%20Page.aspx ;Kentucky Transportation Cabinet’s Pedestrian & Bicycle Program.